-- A. Penalties which may be implemented by the judiciaries\ (The below listed penalties are not listed in any type of specific order) - SUSPENSION: mandatory separation from the University for an assigned period of time and under such conditions as deemed necessary by the judiciary with regard to such factors as the individual's campus visiting privileges and terms of the individual's readmission to the University. - FINE: a student may be fined any amount not exceeding \$100.00. - LOSS OF FINANCIAL ASSISTANCE: a student may be restricted from receiving any type of financial grant or assistance from the University.
-It shall be the responsibility of the judiciary to stipulate the conditions and terms of this penalty. - DISQUALIFICATION FROM HOLDING OFFICIAL STUDENT POSITIONS: a student may be restricted from representing the University in any inter-collegiate activity or may be restricted from participation in any University activity or organization. - RESTITUTION: compensation for damages to persons or property caused by the student's actions; to be paid to the appropriate person or institution. - CREATIVE DISCIPLINE: procedures designed by the judiciary in consultation with the student in an effort to fit the discipline to the individual and the circumstances surrounding the particular case. - 7.
-JUDICIAL REPRIMAND: a student may be given a judicial reprimand which is a formal statement by the judiciary that the student has violated University rules or regulations or has otherwise acted irresponsibly and if found guilty of further offense, his case will be considered much more seriously.
+- A. Penalties which may be implemented by the judiciaries (The below listed penalties are not listed in any type of specific order) - SUSPENSION: mandatory separation from the University for an assigned period of time and under such conditions as deemed necessary by the judiciary with regard to such factors as the individual's campus visiting privileges and terms of the individual's readmission to the University. - FINE: a student may be fined any amount not exceeding \$100.00. - DISQUALIFICATION FROM HOLDING OFFICIAL STUDENT POSITIONS: a student may be restricted from representing the University in any inter-collegiate activity or may be restricted from participation in any University activity or organization. - RESTITUTION: compensation for damages to persons or property caused by the student's actions; to be paid to the appropriate person or institution. - CREATIVE DISCIPLINE: procedures designed by the judiciary in consultation with the student in an effort to fit the discipline to the individual and the circumstances surrounding the particular case. - JUDICIAL REPRIMAND: a student may be given a judicial reprimand which is a formal statement by the judiciary that the student has violated University rules or regulations or has otherwise acted irresponsibly and if found guilty of further offense, his case will be considered much more seriously.